PhantomDevIndie/Sonic-UA/README.md

 # SonicUA

-Sonic: Unreal Adventures is a fan-game and the developer has no relation with sega whatsoever.
+Sonic: Unreal Adventures is a fan-game and the developer has no relation with ©SEGA whatsoever.

-Idk what to type here
+* *Section for yapping about game* *

-Developed with Unreal Engine 5
+Developed with Unreal Engine 5.4